mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 8 |A terrorist group attacks a transportation hub near the party.
 | 9 |Ambassadors gather for critical treaty negotiations, and the city is teeming with diplomats and government grifters.
 | 10 |Augmented reality scammers attempt to lure the party into a false virtual storefront, where they manipulate digital currency transactions.
-| 11 |Law enforcement agents chase members of a criminal syndicate using fl ying vehicles and personal jetpacks.
+| 11 |Law enforcement agents chase members of a criminal syndicate using flying vehicles and personal jetpacks.
 | 12 |Gang warfare spills into the streets of the city.
-| 13 |Manufacturing and industrial worker strikes lead to shortages of essential goods, disruptions in supply chains, and infl ated prices.
+| 13 |Manufacturing and industrial worker strikes lead to shortages of essential goods, disruptions in supply chains, and inflated prices.
 | 14 |Reports of a rogue AI circulate in the city.
 | 15 |A high-level corruption scandal involving government officials and prominent corporate figures rocks the city, leading to large gatherings in the streets.
 | 16 |Cultists are swarming the city, seeking to convert and prepare for the apocalypse.